Designing an AI-Assisted interface

 We initially built a basic chat overlay where users could type questions and see responses.
 Early prototypes focused on handling simple queries like “show recent bugs” or “what tasks are overdue.”

-Observation: Users expected actions after answers - not just text responses.
+Users expected actions after answers, not just text responses.

 Next iteration integrated context awareness:

-Even here, we slipped into overly verbose responses that didn't help users take action - a common early-version trap.
+Even here, we slipped into overly textual responses that didn't help users take action, a common early-version trap.

 Free-form natural language is inherently ambiguous.
 “Show overdue tasks” could mean different things depending on filters, projects, or views.